 When Levi Strauss founded his eponymous clothing brand nearly 170 years ago, he did so with the intention of making clothes built to endure.
 Needless to say, a pair of Levi’s has become an American staple and is as authentic as you can get when it comes to denim.

 Lululemon has become synonymous with innovative and enduring technical athletic gear designed for everything from yoga to running, training, and everyday wear.
-While initially designed for fitness, their well-designed lifestyle pieces, including the likes of ABC Pants and buttery Henleys, are not to be overlooked.
+While initially designed for fitness, the company’s well-designed lifestyle pieces, including the likes of ABC Pants and Henleys shirts, are not to be overlooked.

 Founded in a French mountain village, Moncler has evolved into a stylish luxury line and has gained fame for its iconic down jackets.
 Over the years, the brand has pushed the boundaries of garment technology innovation and brand collaborations with big names like Valentino and Off-White.